hello-robot/stretch_tutorials/getting_started/safety_guide.md

 The robot has moving joints that can trap, crush or pinch hands, fingers, or other body parts.
 The robot could also injure a person or animal by driving over a body part.

-**Keep body parts away from trap, crush, and pinch points during robot motion, including underneath the wheels.**
+**Keep body parts away from the trap, crush, and pinch points during robot motion, including underneath the wheels.**

 ### Stretch Can Entrap Loose Clothing Or Hair